 - Provide job expectations.

-- Hand Therapy may be necessary.
+- Occupational or physical therapy may be necessary.
 Please note that this is a separate entity of our practice.

 - Please give at least a 24 hour notice for any cancellation.